SB-167

 Plain Language

-Within one business day after a consequential decision is made, deployers must send the affected consumer a detailed post-decision notice including: the principal factors and variables that drove the decision (with explanation of the AI's contribution, data sources, and how the consumer's personal data informed the factors), information on the right to correct data and submit supplementary information, guidance on actions the consumer could take to secure a different outcome, instructions for correcting any incorrect personal data used, and information about appeal opportunities (which must allow human review if technically feasible).
-All notices must be provided directly, in plain language, in all languages the deployer ordinarily uses with consumers, and in disability-accessible formats.
-If direct delivery is impossible, the deployer must use a method reasonably calculated to reach the consumer.
-A deployer may not use an automated decision system at all if it cannot provide these notices and explanations.
+Within one business day of making or assisting in a consequential decision, the deployer must send the affected consumer a detailed post-decision notice covering: the principal factors and variables driving the decision, the degree of AI contribution, data sources used, how the consumer's personal data informed the decision, the consumer's right to correct data and provide supplemental information, what actions could have or could in the future change the outcome, how to correct inaccurate personal data, and how to appeal an adverse decision with human review if technically feasible.
+All notices must be provided directly, in plain language, in all languages the deployer uses commercially, and in disability-accessible formats.
+Critically, if a deployer cannot provide these notices and explanations, it may not use the automated decision system for the consequential decision at all.

 Statutory Text